 Why he did not take the efforts to create a knowledge databank consisting of written scriptures, astrological texts to disseminate his knowledge and illuminate the hungry minds.
 Sahadeva’s spiritual capabilities were so advanced that he could have become a Prophet but he preferred to continue in his existing role in assisting Yudhishthira.

 Artwork : Giampaolo Thomasetti

-After Shri Krishna’s death, Pandavas and Draupadi resigned from the royal duties to start their Mahaprasthanika journey to go to the heaven.
-To reach the heaven they decided to climb the sacred cosmological Mount Meru to reach heavens.
+After Shri Krishna’s death, Pandavas and Draupadi resigned from the royal duties to start their Mahaprasthanika journey to go to heaven.
+To reach swaraga they decided to climb the sacred cosmological Mount Meru to reach the realm of heavens.
 In Hinduism, Mount Meru is the most sacred and is the center of all physical, metaphysical, spiritual universes.
 The Buddhist, Hindu, and Jain cosmology have expressed the significance of Mt Meru, a polar center to seas and Himalayan Mountains, the height is 85 times the diameter of the entire earth.

 Pandavas with Draupadi started their journey to cross Mount Meru and scale the empyrean Swargarohini Peak to make their ascent to heaven.
 The bright sun empowered them to walk in the dense woods, as they continued walking in the serenity of mountains, the silent valleys radiated a deep sense of calmness and peace.